A historic site looking to the future

 Cultural visits to the base

 In the 2000s, Lorient and the surrounding area took on a new challenge, transforming the site into a major cultural hub.
-Today, the concrete behemoths are steeped in history and a veritable treasure trove of Breton heritage.
+Today, these concrete behemoths are steeped in history and a veritable treasure trove of Breton heritage.

 Cité de la voile Eric Tabarly